 - a.
-Disconnect the cable from the ZIF connector on the camera module (1). - b.
+Disconnect the cable from the ZIF connector on both ends of the camera module (1). - b.
 Pull the cable up to disengage it from the adhesive that secures it to the inside of the enclosure (2), and then remove the cable from the enclosure (3).